Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Coros, Polar, Suunto, Wahoo

 Coros Pace 1 vs Pace 3 vs Pace 2 – rear view

-Many of those companies cannot cross-sell watches with a top smartphone from the same brand.
+Many companies cannot cross-sell watches with a top smartphone from the same brand.
 Even those with a decent partner smartphone like Huawei face other issues (Huawei is effectively excluded from many Western markets for political/security reasons).

 This is it.
 Image|Coros FB